 - Subverted by time-travelling foes of The Flash, Abra Kadabra and Professor Zoom, who travelled to the 20th century because they felt out of place in their own eras, and turned out not to fit in very well there either.

-- Played with in the case of Klara Prast of the Runaways, who travelled forward in time from the early 20th century.
+- Played with in the case of Klara Prast of the Runaways, who travelled forward in time from the early 20th century to the early 21st.
 On the one hand, she doesn't miss her old life of being married to (and exploited by) her abusive alcoholic husband at the age of eleven, or the persecution she used to suffer because of her plant-controlling abilities.
-On the other hand, she finds many aspects of the modern world baffling (it doesn't help that her guide to modern world is Molly Hayes, whose own understanding of the world is rather spotty.)
+On the other hand, she finds many aspects of the modern world baffling (it doesn't help that her guide to the modern world is Molly Hayes, whose own understanding of the world is rather spotty.)

 - Several characters in Children of Time.